iCliniq Logo

 Conclusion:

 Proper management of the risks and timely treatment modalities can ensure safe delivery.
 A high-risk pregnancy can cause severe side effects to the fetus and cause lifelong problems and brain disorders.
-In cases of severe symptoms, report to the doctor as the earliest.
+Report to the doctor as soon as possible in cases of severe symptoms.
 Preliminary information regarding the risks to the pregnant woman is mandatory.
 Educating the mother regarding the dangers of consuming alcohol and other illicit substances during gestation.
 The ultimate goal is to maintain the health of the mother and fetus and the delivery of a baby without any potential threat.
-Motivating the pregnant women to get themselves to undergo specialized tests and scanning procedures to interpret the risks beforehand.
+Motivating pregnant women to undergo specialized tests and scanning procedures to interpret the risks beforehand is also important.

 Frequently Asked Questions